expo/custom-expo-updates-server/README.md

 - **Platform**: Type: "ios" or "android".
 Specifies which platform to to provide an update.
 - **Manifest**: Described in the protocol.
 The manifest is an object that describes assets and other details that an Expo app needs to know to load an update.

-### How this server works
+### How the `expo-update-server` works

 The flow for creating an update is as follows:

 1. Configure and build a "release" version of an app, then run it on a simulator or deploy to an app store.
 2. Run the project locally, make changes, then export the app as an update.
-3. In the server repo, we'll copy the update made in #2 to the **updates** directory, under a corresponding runtime version sub-directory.
+3. In the server repo, we'll copy the update made in #2 to the **expo-update-server/updates** directory, under a corresponding runtime version sub-directory.
 4. In the "release" app, force close and reopen the app to make a request for an update from the custom update server.
 The server will return a manifest that matches the requests platform and runtime version.
 5. Once the "release" app receives the manifest, it will then make requests for each asset, which will also be served from this server.
 6. Once the app has all the required assets it needs from the server, it will load the update.